-Supraventricular tachycardias also cause ST segment depressions which typically occur in V4–V6 with a horizontal or slightly upsloping ST-segment.
-These ST-segment depressions should resolve within minutes after termination of the tachycardia.
+Supraventricular tachycardias also cause ST segment depressions which typically occur in V4–V6 with a horizontal or slightly upsloping ST segment.
+These ST segment depression should resolve within minutes after termination of the tachycardia.

-Ischemic ST-segment depressions display a horizontal or downsloping ST-segment (this is a requirement according to North American and European guidelines).
-The horizontal ST-segment depression is most typical of ischemia (Figure 15 C).
-ST-segment depressions with upsloping ST-segments are rarely caused by myocardial ischemia.
-However there is one notable exception, when an upsloping ST-segment is actually caused by ischemia and the condition is actually alarming.
-Upsloping ST-segment depressions which are accompanied by prominent T-waves in the majority of the precordial leads may be caused by an acute occlusion of the left anterior descending coronary artery (LAD).
-This constellation – with upsloping ST-segment depressions and prominent T-waves in the precordial leads during chest discomfort – is referred to as de Winters sign (Figure 15 C).
+Ischemic ST depressions display a horizontal or downsloping ST segment (this is a requirement according to North American and European guidelines).
+The horizontal ST segment depression is most typical of ischemia (Figure 15 C).
+ST segment depressions with upsloping ST segments are rarely caused by myocardial ischemia.
+However there is one notable exception, when an upsloping ST segment is actually caused by ischemia and the condition is actually alarming.
+Upsloping ST segment depressions which are accompanied by prominent T-waves in the majority of the precordial leads may be caused by an acute occlusion of the left anterior descending coronary artery (LAD).
+This constellation – with upsloping ST depression and prominent T-waves in the precordial leads during chest discomfort – is referred to as de Winters sign (Figure 15 C).

 - Left ventricular hypertrophy